Science Fair Project Guidelines and Judges Standards

 1. Projects must be entered by an individual, small group (up to four), or by entire classes as class projects.

-2. Entry forms are due by TBD.
+2. Entry forms are due by January 14th, 2022.
 Send your form to firstname.lastname@example.org and/or drop them in the Science Fair box in the office.
-There are printed forms in the office.

 3. ALL WORK MUST BE DONE BY THE STUDENT.
 Select projects that are within the student’s ability.